 You can calculate the possibilities in a website like this:

 As you can see by risking $1000 you would get back $50.
 However if you lose with SportsBet.io you are likely to get those $50 back and even more than that.
 And by losing with Stake you would get it back via VIP.

 This is just an example from a main event in the UK Premier League, and you can hunt for better deals out there.
 For instance, you can look at the Sure bet we referred to above and look for deals there.
 Alternatively look for deals involving Over/Under in basketball.
 You can find lots of good deals there.

 If you try to use 2 different sites on a Tennis match then you should read the site rules.
 For instance, one site might void your bet if a player retires and one site might honor your bet.
 In that case you might lose your bet.

 Another thing to consider is the max limit on a certain bet.
 If you bet on the NBA or on the UK Premier League then likely your max limit will be quite high.
 However if you bet on a local game in Tunisia then by all means do not try and bet $1000 on each side because one site might take your bet but other will reject it!
 Then you would find yourself in a trouble.

 Other things to consider can be whether overtime is included or excluded (in basketball for example).
 Lastly, the withdrawal fees are a huge factor.
 Sometimes your profit might be only $20.
 Then you would pay $20 just in fees to withdraw the funds.
-That won’t make
+That won’t make it profitable.